she-code-africa/SCAMP-Cohort4-Technical-assessment/intermediate/devops.md

 - Create a  repository on Github called `SCAMP Assessment`

-- Write a bash script to automate the deployment of any simple (functional) web application of your choice to a compute engine instance on Google Cloud Platform
+- Write a bash script to automate the deployment of any simple (functional) web application of your choice to a Linux (Ubuntu) compute engine instance on Google Cloud Platform.

 - Add a clear `documentation` on pre-requisites and other guides on how to execute your script and have a working application.